Chaga Mushroom Gummies: The Complete Antioxidant & Immune Support Guide (2026)

 • People on blood thinners — chaga may inhibit platelet aggregation

-• People with kidney concerns — chaga is high in oxalates, which can contribute to kidney stones in susceptible individuals
+• People with kidney concerns — chaga is high in oxalates, which can contribute to kidney stones in susceptible individuals.
+If you have a history of oxalate kidney stones, avoid chaga or discuss with your doctor

 • Diabetics on medication — chaga may lower blood sugar, which could cause hypoglycemia when combined with diabetes medication

-• Chaga (this article) — antioxidant shield and immune calibration
+• Chaga (this article) — the antioxidant shield and anti-inflammatory foundation.
+Chaga protects the cellular environment that immune cells operate in.

-For a complete breakdown of how to combine these, see our mushroom stacking guide.
+For a comprehensive breakdown of combining these for immune health, see our mushroom gummies for immunity guide.

 The Bottom Line

-Chaga is the least glamorous mushroom in your microdosing toolkit and possibly the most important for long-term protocol sustainability.
+Chaga is the least glamorous mushroom in your functional supplement toolkit and possibly the most important for long-term health.

-Start with 500mg daily of wild-harvested chaga.
+Start with 500mg daily of wild-harvested, hot water-extracted chaga.
 Take it every morning alongside your other functional mushrooms.
 You won't feel it working.
-You'll notice it six months into your protocol when your body is still running clean while everyone around you is burning out.
+You'll notice it six months in when your body is still running clean while everyone around you is burning out.

 Disclaimer

 This content is for educational and informational purposes only.
 It is not medical advice and should not substitute professional medical guidance.
-Always consult a qualified healthcare provider.
-Psilocybin is a controlled substance in most jurisdictions — know your local laws.
+Always consult a qualified healthcare provider before starting any supplement.
+These statements have not been evaluated by the FDA.
 Individual results vary.

 Three weeks into a Monday/Wednesday/Friday protocol and the difference in my foc...” — Sarah